This page contains affiliate links. Please read our disclosure for more info.

-A Manga Kissa is a manga café where young Japanese hang out to read comics and use the internet.
+A manga kissa is a manga café where young Japanese hang out to read comics and use the internet.
 There are usually video games, cheap food, lockers, and showers.

-Cost: 1500 – 2500 yen (US$19 -32) for an overnight stay.
+Cost: 1500 – 3000 yen ($13-26) for an overnight stay.

 Recommended For: Solo travellers who need a cheap place to stay late at night.

-House sits don’t come up in Japan very often but we got lucky.
-Being able to stay in a house in Kyoto for free for over three weeks in exchange for looking after the cats was a great deal for us and enabled us to save a lot of money.
+Housesits don’t come up in Japan very often, but we got lucky on our first visit.
+Being able to stay in a house in Kyoto for free for over three weeks in exchange for looking after two cats enabled us to save a lot of money.

 The couchsurfing community isn’t as huge in Japan as in other countries which may be because of language issues and a lack of space.
-If you are travelling alone you might have more luck, especially in the bigger cities.
+If you are travelling alone, you might have more luck, especially in the bigger cities.